Saving versus Investing

 The downside of savings accounts

-Savings accounts tend to offer interest rates that are lower than the rate of inflationInflation A rise in the cost of goods and services over a set period of time.
-This means a dollar can buy fewer goods over time.
-In most cases, inflation is measured by the Consumer Price Index.+ read full definition.
+Savings accounts tend to offer interest rates that are lower than the rate of inflation.
 This means your money could have less purchasing power in the long run.

 If you are paying off high interest debts such as credit cards, it may be better to pay these down first before focusing on large savings goals or investing.
 The interest accumulated on these debts will grow faster than the interest on your savings.